Estimation of Risk Contributions with MCMC: Introduction

-The paper is organized as follows.
-Section $\ref{capital allocation problem}$ introduces the mathematical setting of the capital allocation problem, and explains problems for estimating VaR contributions with the existing estimators.
-Section $\ref{general theory of MCMC}$ is devoted to the brief introduction to Markov chain Monte Carlo method.
-Several families of the proposal distributions are also introduced for efficient use of MCMC.
-In Section $\ref{the proposed method}$, we propose the MCMC estimator, that combines the MCMC method with estimation of VaR contributions to achieve more sample efficiency.
-Based on the theory of MCMC, we also study some theoretical properties of our MCMC estimator.
-Numerical results and empirical studies are presented in Section $\ref{Simulation and empirical studies}$.
-We demonstrate that, for widely used risk models in practice, the MCMC estimator has smaller bias and MSE than those of existing estimators.
-Through the empirical study, we provide a guideline of incorporating the MCMC method in our framework of estimating VaR contributions.
-Concluding remarks, future research and potential extensions of the MCMC estimator are summarized in Section $\ref{Concluding remarks}$.
+This paper is organized as follows.
+Section \ref{capital allocation problem} introduces the mathematical setting of the capital allocation problem and explains challenges on estimating VaR contributions with the existing estimators.
+Section \ref{sec:MCMC estimators} provides a brief introduction to the MCMC method and various MH algorithms.
+In section \ref{the proposed method}, we propose the MH estimator that combines the MH method with the estimation of VaR contributions.
+Next, in section \ref{Simulation and empirical studies}, numerical studies are conducted based on simulation and real-world data.
+We demonstrate that for various risk models with marginal- and dependence-inhomogeneity and/or high-dimensionality, the MH estimator has smaller bias and mean squared error (MSE) than those of existing estimators.
+For applying our method to other risk models not presented in this paper, practical guidelines on the usage of the MH method are also provided.
+Concluding remarks and discussions are given in section \ref{Concluding remarks}.
+Based on the theory of MCMC, the consistency and asymptotic normality of our estimator are derived in appendix A